Dumbleton Hall Nr Evesham, Cotswolds

 They have one room suitable for wheelchair users with adequate turning space in the bedroom and bathroom, handrails and a specially designed bath.
 Please enquire at the time of booking if you require a room with easy access.

 Children aged 4 - 14 are accommodated free of charge in rooms when sharing with an adult.
-Meals are charged as taken from the childrens menu or 50% off adult food prices.
+Meals including breakfast are charged as taken.

 Children 15 years and over are charged as adults.